 There are many banks that give rewards based on points, including:

 This particular financial institution offers a debit card called the Delta SkyMiles World Debit Card, which awards you one “mile” for every dollar you spend (or two miles for every dollar if you purchase flights straight from Delta).
-SunTrust is one of the only credit card companies that will let you earn miles regardless of whether you sign for transactions, use your PIN, or purchase online.
+You can earn miles with your SunTrust card in ways that other credit cards don’t, such as when you sign for transactions, shop online, or use your PIN.
 You can also rack up miles by handling your financial obligations online.
 It goes without saying that you can turn your miles into travel with Delta Airlines.

 Direct from UFB